 Then, run the card through a row of undamaged pins.
 The card should make contact with the pins with minimal pressure.
-It definitely shouldn’t bend the pins or damage any part of the CPU.
+It definitely shouldn’t bend them or damage any CPU part.

 Then, run the card in all 4 directions around the pin, and you’ll end up straightening the pin.

-It can be especially hard to tell if a pin is bent in the middle, so inspect it closely and straighten it again until it works.
+It can be hard to tell if a pin is bent in the middle, so inspect it closely and straighten it until it works.

 Mechanical pencil method